altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 See that keypad?'
 ~She did, it was below the plaque, slightly off to the right~ 'R::Put in these numbers...'
-~A list followed - she typed them in~
-~As she entered the last one a pleasant chirp came from the tiny speaker attached to the right~ }
+}
 {
+~A list followed - she typed them in.
+As she entered the last one a pleasant chirp came from the tiny speaker attached to the right.
-~Flanagan nodded~
+Flanagan nodded~
 "FL::Glad to see that worked...
 Who are you?"
 "M::Martha."